danielefongo/microscope/readme.md

   })
   ```

-- `spawn`: executes a shell command and writes its output in the flow.
+- `spawn`: executes a shell command and writes its output into the flow.

   ```lua
   flow.spawn({